1965 Salisbury by-election

 The 1965 Salisbury by-election was a by-election held for the British House of Commons constituency of Salisbury in Wiltshire on 4 February 1965.
 It was won by the Conservative Party candidate Michael Hamilton.

 Vacancy

-The seat had become when the 58-year-old sitting Conservative Member of Parliament (MP) John Morrison had been ennobled as Baron Margadale.
+The seat had become vacant when the 58-year-old sitting Conservative Member of Parliament (MP) John Morrison had been ennobled as Baron Margadale.
 He had won the seat at a by-election in 1942.

 Candidates

 The Conservative candidate was 46-year-old Michael Hamilton.

 The Labour Party selected the National Union of Bank Employees official Leif Mills, and the Liberal Party fielded Hugh Capstick; both had contested the seat at the general election in October 1964.
 Maj.
 Horace Trevor-Cox, a former Conservative MP, stood as Independent Conservative candidate.